 Ditto for the freezing!
 I learned it from my MIL. =)

 I have Yankee candle wax tarts, but I don't have a burner.
 What could I use?

 I really don't think there is any thing else you could use, only a burner.
 Don't forget there is a safety issue also.
-At the moment on the Yankee website here in the UK burners are pretty inexpensive, so maybe on the US site there are the same offers.
-Hope this helps.

 I bought two coffee cup warmers at the thrift store.
 I use a votive cup/jar sitting on that to melt the scented cubes. they draw very little power so I leave at least one on at all times.
 I turn the other off when I leave home because it is placed in a location where it could be bumped or knocked over by my dogs or cat.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.